Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Eyelid Surgery (Blepharoplasty)

-The effects of ageing can cause the eyelids to stretch and droop as the supporting structures around them weaken.
-Excess fat may consequently herniate above and below the eyes, making eyebrows sag and bagginess to become more prominent.
-Eyelid surgery removes the superfluous skin, and fat from the eyelids, and tightens the supporting structures resulting in improved peripheral vision.
+The effects of ageing can cause the eyelids to stretch, reducing skin laxity as the supporting structures around them weaken.
+Excess fat may consequently herniate above and below the eyes, making eyebrows sag lower and bagginess to become more prominent.
+Eyelid surgery removes the superfluous skin, and fat from the eyelids, and tightens the supporting structures which can improve peripheral vision.

 Eyelid Lift Surgical Procedure